ray-project/ray/doc/source/train/train.rst

     Now let's convert this to a distributed multi-worker training function!

-    All you have to do is use the ``ray.train.torch.prepare`` utility function to easily setup your model, data, optimizer, & loss for distributed training.
+    All you have to do is use the ``ray.train.torch.prepare`` and ``ray.train.torch.prepare_data_loader`` utility functions to
+    easily setup your model & data for distributed training.
     This will automatically wrap your model with ``DistributedDataParallel`` and place it on the right device, and add ``DisributedSampler`` to your DataLoaders.